Small changes over time can really add up. A concept often used in meteorology known as the Butterfly Effect can show us how.

-Well, the game relates well with our lives and with a concept often used in meteorology known as the Butterfly Effect.
-The Butterfly Effect is all about how tiny changes in a complex system can equal results that are virtually impossible to predict.
-What might seem like a very small and insignificant change in one place could result in large differences somewhere else or at a later state.
+The Butterfly Effect is all about how small changes in a complex system can equal results that are virtually impossible to predict.
+What might seem like a very small and insignificant change in one place could result in large differences somewhere else or at a later stage.

-Another great example is if you were to roll a ball down a hill, it can go in multitude of directions based entirely on a small rock that it might hit on the hill.
-This relates well to our lives because often when dramatic and life altering events take place you might agonize over the most basic and minute details that could have changes the circumstances.
+If you were to roll a ball down a hill, it can go in a multitude of directions based entirely on a small rock that it might hit on the way down.
+This relates well to our lives because often when dramatic and life-altering events take place you might agonize over the most basic and minute details that could have changed the circumstances.

-- If you ate your veggies as a kid you probably would like them now
+- you ate your veggies as a kid you probably would like them now

-- If you took care of your shoulder while playing sports as a youth you could have avoided injury now
+- took care of your shoulder while playing sports as a youth you could have avoided injury now

-- If you just picked up the pace a little on the last lap you could have had your best mile time
+- picked up the pace a little on the last lap you could have had your best mile time

-- If you just set a reminder on your phone you would not have forgotten that birthday/anniversary/appointment
+- set a reminder on your phone so you would not have forgotten that birthday/anniversary/appointment

-- If woke up 5 minutes earlier you wouldn’t have missed the bus
+- woke up 5 minutes earlier you wouldn’t have missed the bus

-What seem like small any very insignificant decisions might or might not have a larger impact on your life than you originally might have thought.
+What may seem like small changes or insignificant events, may or might not have a larger impact on our lives.

 - You can control what foods you eat